Director: Nathan Juran

 Production #: 9506

-By paying homage to “The Derelict” and “The Reluctant Stowaway” from season one, “The Prisoners of Space” will appeal to those who enjoy the first two episodes of Lost in Space.
-Specifically, Barney Slater’s narrative offers a clever, satisfactory conclusion to the initial story arc featured in this series.
+By paying homage to “The Derelict” and “The Reluctant Stowaway” from season one, “The Prisoners of Space” will appeal to fans of the early Lost in Space episodes.
+Especially worth praising are the alien court sequences, which center on Dr. Smith’s sabotage of the Jupiter 2.

-During the courtroom sequences, an ominous fog effect is employed in conjunction with the spectacle of spooky, physically grotesque aliens lurking in the background—a terrifying display that works to heighten, if only on a subconscious level, the apprehension that viewers will experience upon witnessing Will, Major West, and Professor Robinson defend themselves against accusations of a heinous variety.
+Throughout the trial, an ominous fog effect is used to enhance the spooky, mysterious nature of the alien creatures lurking in the background—a terrifying display that works to heighten, if only on a subconscious level, the apprehension that viewers may experience upon watching Will, Major West, and Professor Robinson defend themselves against accusations of a heinous variety.

-In contrast to the bubble creatures of “The Derelict,” Judge Iko employs vocal sounds rather than electrical impulses when communicating with humans—a discontinuity that Slater fails to address in his aforementioned narrative.
+In contrast to the bubble creatures of “The Derelict,” Judge Iko employs vocal sounds rather than electrical impulses when communicating with humans—a discontinuity that writer Barney Slater fails to address.

-Fearing that Smith will incriminate himself if required to testify, Will and the Robot assist the not-so-good doctor in carrying out his escape plan.
-In doing so, however, both characters endanger the welfare of the entire Robinson family, every member of which stands falsely accused as a result of Dr. Smith’s conduct.
+Fearing that Dr. Smith will incriminate himself if required to testify for the Galactic Tribunal, Will and the Robot assist the reluctant saboteur in carrying out his escape plan.
+In doing so, however, both characters endanger the welfare of the entire Robinson family—now falsely accused as a result of Dr. Smith’s conduct.

 (Spoilers beyond this point)

-In the penultimate scene, the Robinsons sign a petition to spare Dr. Smith the punishment that he deserves.
-Though anticlimactic, the resolution to this episode serves as a testament to the kind, forgiving nature of the Robinson family.
+In the penultimate scene, the Robinsons sign a petition to spare Dr. Smith the punishment that he deserves—a resolution that, though anticlimactic, serves as a testament to the kind and forgiving qualities of the Robinson family.

-“The Prisoners of Space” is a haunting, atmospheric episode.
-For this reason, fans of the sci-fi/horror crossover genre are advised to view this entry.
+“The Prisoners of Space” is a haunting, atmospheric episode of Lost in Space.
+Fans of the sci-fi/horror crossover genre may therefore enjoy this entry, which contains an assortment of grotesque alien monsters.

 Overall Quality: 9/10